chapel-lang/chapel/doc/rst/language/spec/procedures.rst

    intent allows modifications of the referred-to value within the function and can be important when the function is intended to mutate its actual argument.
-While ``const ref`` does not allow the function itself to modify the referred-to value, the formal tracks updates to the actual through other variables or references, unlike the ``const`` or default intent.
+While ``const ref`` does not allow the function itself to modify the referred-to value, the formal can be relied upon to track updates to the referred-to value through other variables or references, unlike the ``const`` or default intent.

- * The ``out`` intent moves a value out of the function.
+ * The ``out`` transfers a value out of the function.
 The ``inout`` intent is a combination of ``in`` and ``out``.

 .. _Summary_of_Intents: